 So comfortable, in fact, that we brought our Ride Safer vest on our year-long trip around the world!
 It’s seen action on six continents and served us well the whole time.
 Once we practiced a few times, we got very fast at putting her in the vest and getting her secured in the car.
 The biggest change from the Ride Safer Delight to the Gen 5 is an easier buckle in the front, so that should help many parents.

-The Ride Safer Gen 5 is rated for kids beginning at 3 years old and 30lbs, but honestly we felt that the fit was better starting at 3.5 or even 4 years old and other parents agree with us.
+The Ride Safer Gen 5 is rated for kids beginning at 3 years old and 30lbs, but honestly we felt that the fit was better starting at 4 years old and other parents agree with us.
 Fortunately size small should last most kids until 6 or even 7 thanks to the adjustable shoulder strap length.
 Because there’s no side impact protection, it’s a good idea to put your Ride Safer in the middle seat if it has a top tether available.
+Read our in-depth Ride Safer review.

 For a more typical trip that involves flying and then renting a car for a week or two, we sometimes opt to bring our other travel car seat.
 But if you’re choosing between the Ride Safer travel vest or a backless booster seat, the vest is the better choice for younger kids and/or car sleepers.